-Students who earn a single grade of D, F, FN, W or assignment of an NA this term who wish to continue in dual enrollment under probationary status as a Traditional Dual Enrollment student if you meet all other eligibility requirements may complete a probation application at the link below.
+Students who earn a single grade of D, F, FN, W,assignment of an NA, or are dropped for nonattendance who wish to continue in dual enrollment under probationary status as a Traditional Dual Enrollment student if you meet all other eligibility requirements may complete a probation application at the link below.
 Students with more than a single unsatisfactory grade may not continue in Traditional Dual Enrollment through any college.

-For students taking courses through EWC, ERAU, or FSCJ on the high school campus: Students are responsible for monitoring their grades in Focus and communicating with their teacher.
-If they had to withdraw from a course or earned a final grade of a D or F they must submit the attached application if he/she wishes to take courses next semester.
+For students taking courses through EWU, ERAU, or FSCJ on the high school campus: Students are responsible for monitoring their grades in Focus and communicating with their teacher.
+If they have withdrawn from a course or earned a final grade of a D or F they must submit the attached application if he/she wishes to take courses next semester.
 This also applies to students that have earned an unsatisfactory grade in previous semesters who have not previously completed a probation application.

-Probation applications must be submitted by the student NO LATER THAN 11:59 PM on Wednesday, December 22, 2021 and notifications will be sent out on Tuesday, January 4, 2022.
+Probation applications must be submitted by the student NO LATER THAN 11:59 PM on June 15th/December 15th.
 Deadlines are firm, no exceptions will be made.

-Studnets MUST use their DCPS username and password to access the Microsoft Form.
+Students MUST use their DCPS username and password to access the Microsoft Form.
 Probation applications submitted by someone other than the student will not be processed.
 If a student experiences issues accessing the form, he/she should clear their browsing data/history/cache and/or use a different device.
 (Probation applications submitted by someone other than the student, DCPS school-based personnel or a parent/guardian with a DCPS account, will not be accepted.)

-If student submits an application and it is approved, he/she will be limited to no more than two (2) courses with preference being to repeat the course in which he/she earned the grade of D, F, FN, or W. This means that Early College and Early Admission students who receive approval to continue will be able to continue as a Traditional Dual Enrollment student (not an Early College or Early Admission student) under probationary status and will be limited to 1 -2 courses.
+If a student submits an application and it is approved, he/she will be limited to no more than two (2) courses with preference being to repeat the course in which he/she earned the grade of D, F, FN, or W. This means that Early College and Early Admission students who receive approval to continue will be able to continue as a Traditional Dual Enrollment student (not an Early College or Early Admission student) under probationary status and will be limited to 1 -2 courses.

 Click Link for the DCPS Microsoft Form: Probation Application